 Genetically engineered animals are regulated the same as any other GE organism in the Czech Republic.
-The basic national legal instrument is Act no. 78/2004 Coll., the "Act on GMOs," as amended by the Act no. 371/2016, with the implementation of Decree No. 209/2004.
+The basic national legal instrument is Act no. 78/2004 Coll., the "Act on GMOs," as later amended, with the implementation of Decree No. 209/2004.
 The competent authority handling the notifications and regulation on the use of GE traits/products in the Czech Republic is the MoE.
-The responsibility for regulation of food originating from GE animals comes from the MoH and the MoA covers the area of "novel foods."
+The responsibility for the regulation of food originating from GE animals comes from the MoH and the MoA covers the area of "novel foods."